saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 a.
 You want to test a pre-production version of an app hosted on a your servers that are only available internally.
 b.
 You want to test an app that is being spun up on your local machine, using saucectl docker mode *
 c.
 You want to test an app that is being spun up on your local machine, using saucectl sauce mode
 d.
-You want to be able to pass app files, test  files, and other data securely for use on the Sauce Labs Testing Cloud.
+You want to be able to pass app files, test  files, and other data securely for use on the Sauce Labs Testing Cloud

 * Though you can use saucectl with Docker mode, it's not necessary unless you want have extra security and your app is behind a firewall.
 It is necessary for Sauce mode since there needs to be a  connection between the Sauce Labs clouds where the tests are run and the local machine where you app is running.

 2. Which of the following do you have to update in the example test suite & saucectl project when you are running in Docker vs. Sauce mode against a local app?
 a.
 The mode variable in cypress.json
 b.
-The mode: varible under suites: in config.yml
+The mode: variable under suites: in config.yml
 c.
-ThebaseUrl variable in config.yml
+The baseUrl variable in config.yml
 d.
 The baseURL variable in cypress.json*

 *Though you may want to update mode:  suites:  to sauce or docker, instead of using a flag with --test-env when running your test, it is absolutely necessary that with this test suite that you change the baseUrl variable in config.json to either http://localhost:3000 (for Sauce mode) or http://host.docker.internal:3000 (for Docker mode)